Jacques Torres Chocolate Chip Cookies

 The different chilling times basically present a scale of crispiness and chewiness with some flavor differences, too.
 The 24-hour cookies were crispier, whereas the 72-hour cookies were softer and chewier.
 The 48-hour cookies were in the middle of the scale, with soft cookies that had a crispy outside.

-We thought the 48- and 72-hour cookies had the best flavor.
-That chilling time allows the flavors to meld together and become magical.
-The dry ingredients absorb some of the moisture from the wet ingredients, giving you a firm dough.
+We thought the 48- and 72-hour Jacques Torres chocolate chip cookies had the best flavor.
 Honestly, I’d be happy with the cookies from either of those chilling times, which allows me some leeway in when I bake the dough if I’ve got some in the refrigerator.
 That’s not to say the 24-hour cookies weren’t really, really good.
+If you need cookies the next day, don’t hesitate to trim the chilling time down to 24 hours.
 Honestly, you can’t go wrong!

-For the chocolate in these cookies, the recipe recommends chocolate discs.
-I usually have those in my pantry for when I need to melt chocolate.
-Those chocolate disks will melt as the cookies bake, spreading throughout the cookies into magical chocolate puddles.
-There are several brands available, with Guittard probably being the most available.
-I used Jacques Torres chocolate for the full experience, but any good brand will do.
+- Invest in good chocolate.
+There are several brands of chocolate discs in grocery stores, with Guittard probably being the most available.
+I have also used Jacques Torres chocolate for the full experience, but any good brand will do.
 You won’t get the same result from standard chocolate chips, so try to get chocolate discs if you can.
 Otherwise, I’d go with roughly chopped chocolate over chocolate chips.
+(Learn more: Types of Chocolate: A Home Baker’s Guide)

 More Chocolate Chip Cookie Recipes